Odyssey: The Compleat Apventure: Part 1

 The towns are not explored.
 Instead, the player is automatically taken to the market where bartering for goods occurs.
 The player can choose to pay the full price, or can negotiate for a lower fee.
 Depending on the player's charisma level (set at the start of the game), the merchants may agree to charge less, or they may get upset at a low bid and remove an item from sale completely (which can be hazardous to the player if the item removed for sale happens to be badly needed food).
 Merchants are replenished after the player leaves the town and has an encounter of some sort.
 Caravans work the same ways as towns, except as they are randomly encountered one has only a single chance to strike a deal.
 Occasionally, huts are encountered in the wilderness where the player can gamble a (usually large) amount of gold for an alleged magic item that may or may not be any good.

 Gold is accumulated from chests and other sources, including magical scrolls; the higher the party's wisdom score is, the more gold is obtained from a scroll.

-Travel around the island can be slow and dangerous, and items purchased by the player may be necessary to pass through obstacles or avoid loss of men.
-(For example, if the player has a shovel, men can be rescued from avalanches and cave-ins; a machete may be needed to pass through dense jungle; an amulet is needed to cure swamp fever, etc.) If a player is lucky, a magic carpet might be found in a chest or be obtained from a friendly wizard or warlock.
+Travel around the island can be slow and dangerous, and items purchased by the player may be necessary to pass through obstacles or avoid loss of recruits.
+(For example, if the player has a shovel, recruits can be rescued from avalanches and cave-ins; a machete may be needed to pass through dense jungle; an amulet is needed to cure swamp fever, etc.) If a player is lucky, a magic carpet might be found in a chest or be obtained from a friendly wizard or warlock.
 This allows quick travel across the island; riding a magic carpet avoids monster battles but also skips over buildings and ruins that may contain treasure.
 Horses can also be obtained with a similar effect; however, the player must have a sufficient quantity of horses to carry the team, while only one magic carpet is required.

-The ultimate goal of the island section of the game is to collect enough gold to purchase a ship (which is usually available at only the one town closest to the northwest corner of the island) and also to collect ample magical objects and other items (mirrors, wooden planks, even a monkey or two) which will be needed later in the game.
+The ultimate goal of the island section of the game is to collect enough gold to purchase a ship, which is usually available only at "Port Karre", the town closest to the northwest corner of the island, and also to collect ample magical objects and other items (mirrors, wooden planks, even a monkey or two) which will be needed later in the game.
 The game does not indicate how many or what particular objects might be needed (due to the random nature); it's up to the player to determine if a sufficient variety and quantity of items has been obtained before setting sail.
 After embarking, the player cannot return to the island.